 Webbing of the fingers and toes is called syndactyly.
 It refers to the connection of two or more fingers or toes.
-Webbing usually only involves a skin connection between the two areas, but in rare cases may involve the connection (fusion) of bones.
+Most of the time, the areas are connected only by skin.
+In rare cases, the bones may fused together.

-Syndactyly may be discovered during an examination of an infant or child.
-In its most common form, it is seen as webbing between the second and third toes.
+Syndactyly is often found during a child's health exam.
+In its most common form, webbing occurs between the second and third toes.
 This form is often inherited and is not unusual.
 Syndactyly can also occur along with other birth defects involving the skull, face, and bones.

-The web connections usually run up to the first joint of the finger or toe, but may run the entire length.
+The web connections most often go up to the first joint of the finger or toe.
+However, they can run the length of the digit.

 "Polysyndactyly" describes both webbing and the presence of an extra number of fingers or toes.